 Jump to:

-I am Sara, the food blogger behind Grain Free Table.
-I have always been a foodie at heart, and I never let that stop, even after being diagnosed with celiac disease in 2014.
+I am Meeta, the food blogger behind Grain Free Table.
+I have always been a foodie at heart, and love to enjoy a variety of foods from around the world.

 I am a wife and mom to two incredible (yet often crazy) daughters who are, of course growing up faster than I like.
-You will often see our youngest in the kitchen with me since she is our little self-proclaimed future winner of the Kids Baking Championship.
+You will often see my girls in the kitchen with me as they love to cook and bake.

 When I am out of the kitchen, I love to be outside, enjoying time with my family.
-You can often find us fishing or kayaking on the river, especially when the weather is beautiful.
+You can often find us hiking and doing outdoor activities, especially when the weather is beautiful.

 What will you find on Grain Free Table?